 - Seal in a container and refrigerate three to five hours.

-- Grill five minutes on each side or until cooked completely.
+- Grill three minutes on each side or until cooked completely.

-- Slice up fish and serve in tacos with the diced mixture, sauces, and other toppings.
+- Slice up fish and serve in tacos with the diced mixture, guacamole, spicy mayo and other toppings.

 5. Asian Inspired Salmon